Microsoft Exchange Email and Calendars

 If I am given permission through HR to view another employee’s email, will it be put in my account?

 No. A shared mailbox account will be created and the email placed directly into the mailbox.
 Once this is done and the employee’s email is transferred, the supervisor will be given instructions for connecting to the mailbox, and for giving access to other employees, if necessary.
-The shared mailbox can be accessed through Outlook Web Access (OWA), Outlook 2007, 2010, 2013 or Entourage.
+The shared mailbox can be accessed through Outlook Web Access (OWA), Outlook 2010, Outlook 2013, and Outlook 2016.

 Exchange Email Distribution Lists